 - have fun being active together as a family

-- be good body-image role models and not fixate on their own physical flaws
+- be body image role models and not point out their own physical flaws

 - not criticize other people's weight or body shape